antoinemadec/uvm_training/README.md

       - costs no time
   - functional coverage
       - makes sure all the expected functional corners were hit
-      - only useful for random simulations
+      - only useful for random simulations (IP level simulations)
   1. use IMC to look at the code/functional coverage
   2. add a covergroup checking the fifo went
       - full->empty->full